 The Transitional Housing Program assists clients in finding safe, affordable housing.
 Continued supportive services are also a part of this program.
 These services can last for up to two years.
 Many NEWS clients who find shelter in the Safe House, transition into apartments of their own.

 The Survivor Pet Outreach Team (SPOT) is a program of NEWS which matches the pets of women entering the NEWS emergency shelter with a foster caregiver who will take care of the animal while the woman receives care and counseling at the shelter.
+This is made possible through a partnership with Jameson Animal Rescue Ranch.
 Often women will choose to stay with their abuser instead of seeking shelter because they are afraid that their beloved pet will be harmed or neglected.
 SPOT provides a safe home for the pet with a caring trained volunteer.
 Once the survivor is ready to live on her own, the pet will be returned, safe and sound.

 The NEWS Volunteer Program provides one or two 60-hour training sessions per year, free of cost, for those interested in becoming Domestic Violence and Sexual Assault Counselors.
 Volunteer opportunities include becoming a member of the Domestic Violence Response Team (DVRT) and Sexual Assault response team (SART), helping provide court advocacy services, and working at the safe house on the 24-hour Help line.